What is a podcast:

-Clark Howard is a popular consumer expert, teaching ways to “save more, spend less and avoid rip-offs.”
-He shares current “deals,” anything from cell phones, government bonds to contact lenses, highlights travel deals, and all other money matters.
+Clark Howard is a popular consumer expert, teaching ways to “save more, spend less, and avoid rip-offs.”
+He shares current “deals,” anything from cell phones and government bonds to contact lenses, highlights travel deals, and all other money matters.

 Doctor Farmacy Dr. Mark Hyman is leading a health revolution.
 If health and the latest science of healthy eating is your interest, this is the podcast for you.
 The discussions cover our broken food system and health care system.
 New episodes are available on Wednesdays.

 Proof is a 2020 new podcast from America’s Test Kitchen, an extension of a popular PBS TV show.
 This podcast goes beyond recipes and cooking to investigate the foods and the whys and hows of cooking.
 New episodes air on Thursdays.

 Science of Happiness Offers proven strategies for a happier, more meaningful life, drawing on the science of compassion, gratitude, empathy, and bridging differences that you can put into practice today.
 This was one of the most popular podcasts of the last year.